-Members and interested stakeholders also received information on the California Right Meds Collaborative, encompassing comprehensive medication management and making sure the right medication is chosen for a patient's diagnosis at the right dose.
+Members and interested stakeholders also received information on the California Right Meds Collaborative, encompassing comprehensive medication management and making sure the optimal medications are selected and dosed correctly for every patient's medical condition, avoiding harmful drugdrug and drug-disease interactions, ensuring patients can use medication-related devices as intended, ensuring patients can afford medications, following up with patients until treatment goals are reached, and are working collaboratively with the patient's primary care or referring physician.
 Attendees were advised other health care entities support pharmacists practicing at the top of licensure to achieve outcomes documented in literature.